kuritaka/fasthandle2/README.md

 ### Configuration
-fh command work without fh.conf.
+fh command work without configuration.

-If you want to change configuration, you can use fh.conf. fh command read fh.conf from USER Home Directory or fh command directory.
+If you want to change configuration, you can use .fh.conf of USER Home Directory or fh.conf of fh command directory or /etc/fh.conf.
-If there are multiple parameters, USER Home Directory's hf.conf is use.
+If there are multiple parameters, USER Home Directory's hf.conf is used.
+If there are fh.conf of fh command directory or /etc/fh.conf, fh.conf of fh command directory is used.

 ```
+~]$ cd /etc
+~]$ curl -O https://raw.githubusercontent.com/kuritaka/fasthandle2/main/fhscripts/fh.conf

+or

 ~]$ cd /home/$USER
-~]$ curl -O https://raw.githubusercontent.com/kuritaka/fasthandle2/main/fhscripts/fh.conf
+~]$ curl -o .fh.conf https://raw.githubusercontent.com/kuritaka/fasthandle2/main/fhscripts/fh.conf
 ```